PC 171d: Bringing a Loaded Firearm within a Governor’s Residence

-To be found guilty under PC 171d the prosecution must prove that you intentionally:
+To be convicted under PC 171d, the prosecution must establish that you intentionally:

-- You were not a duly appointed peace officer;
+- Were not a duly appointed peace officer

-- You brought that loaded firearm within the Governor’s mansion, or any other residence of the Governor, or the residence of any other Constitutional Officer or the Residence of any member of the Legislature.
+- Brought said loaded firearm into the Governor’s mansion, any other residence of the Governor, or the residence of any other Constitutional Officer, or any member of the Legislature.